THUDM/SwissArmyTransformer/README.md

 # Introduction
-`SwissArmyTransformer` is a flexible and powerful library to develop your own Transformer variants.
+`sat`(`swiss_army_transformer`) is a flexible and powerful library to develop your own Transformer variants.

-`SwissArmyTransformer` is named after "swiss army knife", meaning that all the models (e.g. BERT, GPT, T5, GLM, CogView, ViT...) **share the same backone code** and cater for versatile usages with some extra light-weight mixins.
+`sat` is named after "swiss army knife", meaning that all the models (e.g. BERT, GPT, T5, GLM, CogView, ViT...) **share the same backone code** and cater for versatile usages with some extra light-weight mixins.

-`SwissArmyTransformer` is powered by `deepspeed-ZeRO` and model parallelism, aiming to provide the best practice for pretraining and finetuning large models (100M\~20B parameters).
+`sat` is powered by `deepspeed-ZeRO` and model parallelism, aiming to provide the best practice for pretraining and finetuning large models (100M\~20B parameters).
 ## Install
 ```
-    pip install SwissArmyTransformer
+    pip install swiss_army_transformer
 ```
 # Features